charlottesirot/elementR/README.md

 ## Troubleshoutting

-If, despite the :heart: brought during the programming of this R package and writing of this documentation, you have difficulties to install or run elementR, if you have questions about the procedures or calculations, or if you want to report bugs :beetle:, do not hesitate to consult the official elementR documentation above or on [CRAN](https://CRAN.R-project.org/package=elementR) or connect with us on [GitHub](https://github.com/charlottesirot/elementR).
+If, despite the :heart: brought during the programming of this R package and writing of this documentation, you have difficulties to install or run elementR, if you have questions about the procedures or calculations, or if you want to report bugs :beetle:, do not hesitate to contact our team [elementR.software@gmail.com](mailto:elementR.software@gmail.com), to consult the official elementR documentation above or on [CRAN](https://CRAN.R-project.org/package=elementR) or connect with us on [GitHub](https://github.com/charlottesirot/elementR).